gd-programming/gd.docs/docs/endpoints/getGJLevels21.md

 **coins** - Coins filter.
 0 for no coins, 1 for any amount of coins.

 **epic** - Epic filter.
 0 for off, 1 for on.

+**noStar** - Unrated filter.
+Not sent when off, 1 for on.

+**star** - Rated filter.
+Not sent when off, 1 for on.

+**song** - Official song filter.
+Not sent when off.

+**completedLevels** - A comma separated list of completed levels enclosed in brackets.
+Only sent if the uncompleted or completed filter is enabled.

 **followed** - Required if `type` is 12.
 A comma separated list of player IDs, **not account IDs** of the people you follow.